23 Sep 4 Tips to Selling More Home Service Agreements

 By Chuck Fischer, VP / Account Supervisor

-So … how can you grow the number of customers who have service agreements?
+So… how can you grow the number of customers who have annual service agreements?
 The infographic below will help.
-We asked homeowners what they think of service/maintenance agreements.
-What they want out of home service agreements.
-How much they would be willing to pay for service agreements.
+We asked homeowners what they think of annual service agreements.
+What they want out of annual service agreements.
+How much they would be willing to pay for annual service agreements.
 And much more.

-- Make sure your service/maintenance agreement has value – a strong price-to-benefits proposition
+- Make sure your annual service agreement has value – a strong price-to-benefits proposition

-- Be different than your competition – service/maintenance agreements are often “me too” offerings
+- Be different than your competition – annual service agreements are often “me too” offerings

-- Research your competition’s service/maintenance agreement and identify how you will be different (e.g. additional discounts, etc.)
+- Research your competition’s annual service agreement and identify how you will be different (e.g. additional discounts, etc.)

-- Survey prospective service/maintenance agreement customers to identify what they want most.
+- Survey prospective annual service agreement customers to identify what they want most.

-- Drive awareness with a consistent presence in the market to inform and educate homeowners on the benefits of your service/maintenance agreements
+- Drive awareness with a consistent presence in the market to inform and educate homeowners on the benefits of your annual service agreements

 - Target prospects and messaging